Software Steering Council#

 Owning and managing anything related to security vulnerabilities across the project, including the Jupyter security lists, any private security repositories, etc.

-SSC members are leaders from Jupyter Subprojects that wish to assist the community in sharing information across projects and participate in decision-making that affects many stakeholders in the Jupyter ecosystem.
-Membership requires active and ongoing participation in Jupyter.
+SSC members are representatives from Jupyter Subprojects that wish to assist the community in sharing information across projects and participate in decision-making that affects many stakeholders in the Jupyter ecosystem.
+Any Subproject council member is eligible to represent the Subproject on the SSC.
+While not ideal, one person may serve as the SSC representative for more than one Subproject.
+In this case, a representative may cast one vote for each Subproject they represent in SSC decisions.

 There is no term length for SSC membership, as each Jupyter Subproject is in charge of selecting its own representative.
 Projects are encouraged to define their own expectations around SSC membership tenure, to share SSC membership responsibilities among core team members, and to provide mechanisms for healthy rotation that avoid burnout.